Lemmont/Safe-PDF-Redaction-Tool/README.md

 to be added later...

 ### Latex
 In the [latex](https://github.com/Lemmont/Safe-PDF-Redaction-Tool/tree/main/latex) folder you can find the relevant files of the overleaf project of my Thesis.
+Visit the overleaf project of my thesis [here](https://www.overleaf.com/1479247793gmrjdnkkrdrk#f9c645) to view and leave feedback on my work.

 ### Resources
 Visit the [resources](https://github.com/Lemmont/Safe-PDF-Redaction-Tool/tree/main/resources) folder for relevant literature, more about this project and information about me